bentoml/BentoML/docs/source/integrations/arize.rst

 .. seealso::

-   How to use:
-   :ref:`Inference Data Collection & Model Monitoring <guides/monitoring:Plugins and Third-party Monitoring Data Collectors>`.
+   :ref:`The Arize section under the monitoring guide <guides/monitoring:Plugins and Third-party Monitoring Data Collectors>` demonstrates how to use the integration.

 Preview